nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Reinforcement learning (RL) is learning by interacting with an environment.
 An RL agent learns from the consequences of its actions, rather than from being explicitly taught and it selects its actions on basis of its past experiences (exploitation) and also by new choices (exploration), which is essentially trial and error learning.

-In reinforcement learning (RL) there’s no answer key, but your reinforcement learning agent still has to decide how to act to perform its task.
+In reinforcement learning (RL) there's no answer key, but your reinforcement learning agent still has to decide how to act to perform its task.
 In the absence of existing training data, the agent learns from experience.
 It collects the training examples (“this action was good, that action was bad”) through trial-and-error as it attempts its task, with the goal of maximizing long-term reward.

 RL methods are employed to address the following typical problems:

 * The Prediction Problem and
 * the Control Problem.